 If you disagree about your Part D late enrollment penalty, you or your representative can ask for a review.
-Generally, you must request this review within 60 days from the date on the first letter you receive stating you have to pay a late enrollment penalty.
+Generally, you must request this review within 60 days from the date on the first letter you penalty will reset when you turn 65.
+After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for receive stating you have to pay a late enrollment penalty.
 However, if you were paying a penalty before joining our plan, you may not have another chance to request a review of that late enrollment penalty.